econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 > one IPv4 CIDR block, your route tables contain a local route for each IPv4
 > CIDR block.

+The VPC uses an [AWS-recommended VPC CIDR block] of `10.0.0.0/16` corresponding to 65,536 IP addresses, with each non-overlapping [subnet CIDR block] using a `/19` netmask for up to 8,192 IP addresses per subnet (excluding the [5 default reserved addresses per subnet]).

 ## Setup

 1. [Make Route 53 the DNS service for a domain you own], which will